RifqiAnshariR/pathfinding-algorithm/README.md

 # 📌 Description
-**Python Pathfinding Algorithm**
+**Python Pathfinding Algorithms**
-Python pathfinding algorithm.
-Implements of: DFS, BFS, and A-Star algorithm.
+Implementation of pathfinding algorithms in Python, including DFS, BFS, and A*.

 # 🚀 How to Run
 1. **Run file in Terminal**